-While it’s important to learn the melody first when studying Jazz Standards, that’s easier said than done for guitarists.
+While it’s important to learn the melody first, that’s easier said than done for guitarists.

-Roadblocks such as range, positions, and fingerings, come into play and make it tough to know exactly where to play any melody on the fretboard.
+Roadblocks such as range, positions, and fingerings make it tough to know exactly where to play any melody on the fretboard.

-To help you develop your ability to quickly and thoroughly learn any Jazz melody, here are a number of exercises that you can apply to your Jazz practice routine.
+To develop your ability to quickly and thoroughly learn any melody, here are exercises to use in your practice routine.

 How to Read a Lead Sheet Melody on Guitar

-Before you learn a melody on the guitar, you’ll need to know how to interpret what you see on the page as compared to the fretboard.
+Before you learn any melody, you need to know how to interpret what you see on the page as compared to the fretboard.

-Because the guitar sounds one-octave lower than written, playing melodies as written in lead sheets is often too low on the fretboard.
+Because the guitar sounds one-octave lower than written, playing lead sheet melodies is often too low on the fretboard.

-So, the first thing to do when learning any Jazz Standard melody is to take it to two octaves.
+So, the first thing to do when learning any melody is to take it to two octaves.

-After doing so, you’ll know whether you can play it as written, or if it’s better to transpose it up an octave on the guitar.
+After doing so, you know whether you can play it as written, or if it’s better to transpose it up an octave.

 - Learn melody in written octave